QuantEcon/lecture-source-py/source/rst/lu_tricks.rst

 We'll begin with discrete horizon problems

 Then we'll view infinite horizon problems as appropriate limits of these finite horizon problems

-Later, we will examine the close connection between LQ control and least squares prediction and filtering problems
+Later, we will examine the close connection between LQ control and least-squares prediction and filtering problems

 These classes of problems are connected in the sense that to solve each, essentially the same mathematics is used

 References